jpcx/deep-props.get/README.md

 )

 // All return 'thud'
-// Note: this path must either be an array of Object references or descriptions of insertion order. get(nest, [ keyA, keyB, keyC ]) get(nest, '0.0.0') get(nest, [ 0, 0, 0 ])
+// Note: this path must either be an array of strict references or descriptions of insertion order. get(nest, [ keyA, keyB, keyC ]) get(nest, '0.0.0') get(nest, [ 0, 0, 0 ])